Swords & Sorcery (SPI)

 Swords & Sorcery, subtitled "Quest and Conquest in the Age of Magic", is a fantasy-themed board wargame published by Simulations Publications, Inc. (SPI) in 1978.

 Description

-Swords & Sorcery is a fantasy game that includes both a traditional wargame called the Army game, and a Quest game involving individual characters.
+Swords & Sorcery is a fantasy game that includes both a traditional wargame called the Army game, as well as a Quest game involving individual characters.
 Both use a hex grid map and combat rules usually associated with military-themed wargames.
 The map's geographical locations are light-hearted puns such as Evelyn Woods, and the Stream of Consciousness.
 Characters likewise have amusing names such as "Logarithm Son of Algorithm."